ahgroup/handelgroupwebsite/content/authors/andreashandel/_index.md

 I am currently an Associate Professor in the [Department of Epidemiology and Biostatistics](http://www.publichealth.uga.edu/epibio/), [College of Public Health](http://www.publichealth.uga.edu/), at the [University of Georgia (UGA)](http://www.uga.edu/).
 I also serve as Associate Department Head and Graduate Coordinator and as Director of the Health Systems Modeling Core of UGA's [Health Informatics Institute](http://hii.publichealth.uga.edu/).

 My research focuses on data analysis and modeling to study the spread and control of infectious diseases, mainly influenza, tuberculosis and norovirus.
 You can learn more about this work [on my research group site](http://handelgroup.uga.edu/).
-Information on other activities (teaching, presentations, blog posts, etc.), can be found on this website.
+Information on other activities (teaching, presentations, blog posts, etc.) can be found [on this website](https://www.andreashandel.com/).